Abhishek-Deshmukh/Student-Affairs-Website-NISER/src/templates/input.md

 ![alt_text](images/image3.jpg "image_tooltip")

-Name M Suryanarayan-
+M Suryanarayan

-Designation-SA-C(PET),NISER
+SA-C(PET),NISER

-Role: The PET helps in organizing games and challenges that promote physical activity among the students and other residents on the campus.
+The PET helps in organizing games and challenges that promote physical activity among the students and other residents on the campus.
 He provides an alternative exercise during workouts and classes for different levels of fitness and skill.PE helps to develop skills and physical development among young students and proper exercise and eating habits among them.
 He is responsible for coaching the sports team,explaining and enforcing safety rules about governing sports, recreational activities, and the use of sports and exercise gym equipment.

-Address: Student Activity Centre(SAC),office No-1
+Student Activity Centre(SAC),office No-1

 Contacts:06742494412,[surya-pet@niser.ac.in](mailto:surya-pet@niser.ac.in)